patniko/memory-bank/docs/folder-structure.md

 ├── issues/                # Problem tracking.
 Updated when common issues are identified with no solution or a solution that has been identifed.
 Files are removed when a common problem or correction is removed.
 │   ├── common-problems.md
 │   └── corrections.md
 └── tasks/                 # Task management.
 Updated right before an agent begins working on a feature.
 Used to track steps and reqiurements for a feature so work can be tracked while features are being implemented.
 1 file per feature.
+Always create files right before execution to track execution of the plan!
     ├── feature-implementation-tasks.md
     └── completed-feature-implementation-tasks.md

 ```

-## File Naming Conventions

-- Use lowercase with hyphens: `file-name.md`
-- Be descriptive and specific: `auth-standards.md` not `auth.md`
-- Include version dates for major updates: `api-v2-2024.md`
-- Use consistent prefixes for related files: `perf-optimization.md`, `perf-benchmarks.md`

-## Content Guidelines

-### File Size Limits
-- Maximum 1500 lines per file
-- Split large documents into logical sections
-- Use cross-references between related files

-### Format Standards
-- Use Markdown format (.md)
-- Include clear headings and table of contents
-- Use consistent formatting across all documents
-- Include last updated dates and change logs

-### Cross-References
-- Link related documents using relative paths
-- Maintain bidirectional references where appropriate
-- Use consistent link text and formatting

 ## Agent Coordination

+When planning to update files {
     ### File Ownership
     - Each file has a primary agent responsible for maintenance
     - Secondary agents can suggest changes through the consensus process
     - All changes require human approval before committing

     ### Update Triggers
     - Code changes in relevant areas trigger agent analysis
     - Agents propose updates based on their domain expertise
     - Multi-agent verification ensures consistency

     ### Conflict Resolution
     - Standards have override authority for technical consistency
     - Vision has override authority for strategic alignment
     - Security and performance have authority over vision and standards
     - Human review required for unresolved conflicts

-## Maintenance

-### Regular Reviews
-- Monthly review of folder structure effectiveness
-- Quarterly assessment of agent performance
-- Annual reorganization if needed

-### Quality Metrics
-- Documentation coverage of codebase
-- Agent suggestion accuracy rates
-- Human approval/rejection ratios
-- Cross-reference integrity

-### Evolution
-- Structure adapts based on project growth
-- New agents can be added with corresponding folders
-- Deprecated areas can be archived or removed
+}